streamlit/docs/content/kb/tutorials/databases/mysql.md

     st.write(f"{person} has a :{pet}:")
 ```

 See `st.experimental_connection` above?
 This handles secrets retrieval, setup, query caching and retries.
 In this case, we set `ttl=600` to ensure the query result is cached for no longer than 10 minutes.
 Watch out: If your database updates more frequently, you should adapt `ttl` or remove caching so viewers always see the latest data.
-Learn more in[Connecting to data](/library/advanced-features/connecting-to-data) and [Caching](/library/advanced-features/caching).
+Learn more in [Connecting to data](/library/advanced-features/connecting-to-data) and [Caching](/library/advanced-features/caching).

 If everything worked out (and you used the example table we created above), your app should look like this: